Leber congenital amaurosis: Cause

+Pathogenic variants of any of these genes cause dysfunction in those associated processes, which leads to severe vision loss.
+Variants in DTHD1 and NMNAT1 also cause LCA, though these genes' roles in vision development are not yet known.

+Among the gene variants that cause LCA, CEP290 and GUCYD variants are the most common, each causing up to 20% of LCA cases.
+Other common variants are in CRB1 (around 10% of cases), RPE65 (up to 10%), AIPL1 (up to 8%), RDH12 (up to 5%), and RPGRIP1 (around 5%).
+Around 25% of people with LCA do not have any of the known LCA-causing pathogenic gene variants; the cause of their LCA is unknown.

 Diagnosis

-Genetic tests and related research are currently being performed at Centogene AG in Rostock, Germany; John and Marcia Carver Nonprofit Genetic Testing Laboratory in Iowa City, IA; GENESIS Center for Medical Genetics in Poznan, Poland; Miraca Genetics Laboratories in Houston, TX; Asper Biogene in Tartu, Estonia; CGC Genetics in Porto, Portugal; CEN4GEN Institute for Genomics and Molecular Diagnostics in Edmonton, Canada; and Reference Laboratory Genetics - Barcelona, Spain.
+LCA is diagnosed clinically, by a combination of vision loss, an abnormal response of the pupils to light, and by abnormal response to electroretinography, a test that measures the electrical response of the retina to light.

 Treatment

 One form of LCA, in patients with LCA2 bearing a mutation in the RPE65 gene, has been successfully treated in clinical trials using gene therapy.
 The results of three early clinical trials were published in 2008 demonstrating the safety and efficacy of using adeno-associated virus to deliver gene therapy to restore vision in LCA patients.
 In all three clinical trials, patients recovered functional vision without apparent side effects.
 These studies, which used adeno-associated virus, have spawned a number of new studies investigating gene therapy for human retinal disease.

-The results of a phase 1 trial conducted by the University of Pennsylvania and Children’s Hospital of Philadelphia and published in 2009 showed sustained improvement in 12 subjects (ages 8 to 44) with RPE65-associated LCA after treatment with AAV2-hRPE65v2, a gene replacement therapy.
-Early intervention was associated with better results.
-In that study, patients were excluded based on the presence of particular antibodies to the vector AAV2 and treatment was only administered to one eye as a precaution.
-A 2010 study testing the effect of administration of AAV2-hRPE65v2 in both eyes in animals with antibodies present suggested that immune responses may not complicate use of the treatment in both eyes.
 On 19 December 2017, the U.S. Food and Drug Administration approved voretigene neparvovec-rzyl (Luxturna), an adeno-associated virus vector-based gene therapy for children and adults with biallelic RPE65 gene mutations responsible for retinal dystrophy, including Leber congenital amaurosis.
 Patients must have viable retinal cells as a prerequisite for the intraocular administration of Luxturna.

-Retina surgeon Dr. Albert Maguire and gene therapy expert Dr. Jean Bennett developed the technique used by the Children's Hospital.

-Dr. Sue Semple-Rowland at the University of Florida has recently restored sight in an avian model using gene therapy.

-In March 2020, doctors at the Casey Eye Institute of the Oregon Health & Science University injected a CRISPR-modified virus into a patient's eye in an attempt to treat LCA10.
+Another recent trial from The OHSU Casey Eye Institute used CRISPR to treat LCA starting in 2020.
+The experimental treatment consisted in editing a mutation of the CEP290 gene, which provides instructions to create a protein that is critical for sight.
+Results were released in 2023 with 79% of the patients showing improvement in at least one of four measured outcomes.

+For those who cannot benefit from gene therapy, LCA treatment is supportive, and meant to facilitate living with visual impairment.
+Some benefit from vision aids such as glasses, magnifiers, and enhancers.
+Other resources helpful for those with visual impairment include educational programs, special education teachers, and service animals.

+Epidemiology

+Around 2–3 out of every 100,000 people have LCA – an estimated 180,000 people worldwide.
+LCA is a common cause of blindness in the young; around 20% of children in schools for the blind have LCA.

+History

+LCA was originally described as a variety of retinitis pigmentosa by Theodor Leber in 1869.